zilliztech/claude-context/examples/basic-usage/README.md

 # Basic Usage Example

-This example demonstrates the basic usage of CodeIndexer.
+This example demonstrates the basic usage of Code Context.

 ## Prerequisites